Brian J. Wittig Enrichment Memorial Fund

 Families may request funds for individuals in their immediate family who have Down syndrome.
 Families should be current members of the EPDSC and live within a reasonable geographic area.
 In the first year, we anticipate distributing $10,000 and will make every effort to replenish the fund annually in the fall.
 Funds will be sent directly to the vendor providing services or with proper documentation to the family.

 Review and Approvals

 The selection committee will meet monthly to review and approve requests.
 Requests should be submitted by the first of the month for review on the 15th.
 For example: We would like to have requests by June 1st for review on June 15th.
 We will notify the families by the end of each month.
-Requests can be emailed to TheEPDSC@gmail.com or mailed to the Center.
+Requests can be made online by clicking here or the link below.
 The Center will distribute all new requests to committee members.